Expert Guide to Business Structuring in Belarus

 Majority Shareholder Strategy

-We help majority stakeholders secure their controlling position while maintaining transparent governance and minimizing potential legal disputes with other participants.
+We help majority shareholders secure their controlling position while maintaining transparent governance and minimising dispute risk.

 Executive Alignment Planning

-We define and document the responsibilities and limits of a hired director’s authority, ensuring that the owner’s interests remain protected and business decisions stay under control.
+We define and document the authority and responsibilities of hired directors — ensuring the owner's interests are protected and key decisions remain under proper oversight.

 Corporate Dispute Resolution